carpentries-incubator/fair-explainable-ml/episodes/8-releasing-a-model.md

 ```

-**Verifying**: To check your work, head back over to your Hugging Face and click your profile icon in the top-right of the website.
+**Verifying**: To check your work, head back over to your Hugging Face account and click your profile icon in the top-right of the website.
 Click "Profile" from there to view all of your uploaded models.
 Alternatively, you can search for your username (or model name) from the [Model Hub](https://huggingface.co/models).

 #### Loading the model from Hugging Face